raphink/mspectator/README.md

 ## Server side

-On the service side (the hosts you are testing), you need:
+On the server side (the hosts you are testing), you need:

 * MCollective with the [`spec` agent](https://github.com/camptocamp/puppet-spec/tree/master/files/mcollective/agent);
 * [`serverspec`](http://serverspec.org);